Shoutout to Cory Tucker for the loaner unit!

 Here are 5 reasons to purchase this IEM:

-For whatever reason, I much prefer the feeling of actually having headphone envelope my ears.
+For whatever reason, I much prefer the feeling of actually having headphones envelope my ears.
 I’ve always been that way.
+Call it a security blanket for my dome.
+Whatever.

-A couple years back I bought my mom a pair of Shure SE215’s, which are another incredible set of ear buds especially for the price.
+Years back I bought my mom a pair of Shure SE215s, which are another incredible set of earbuds, especially for the price.
 Unfortunately, someone at her job stole them which is another story in itself.

 There’s a cool fella named Cory Tucker that frequents my channel on YouTube and really enjoys my video reviews.